 Even if "date night" is an evening or afternoon with girlfriends, socializing on the town is important for your emotional well-being.
 Ask your caregiver to stay longer hours once in a while (at her hourly rate), so you can relax with your spouse, partner, friends or children.

-"As a single mom, it is hard to entertain [clients] and take care of the kids," says Lorri Zelman, of Croton-on-Hudson, N.Y., whose caregiver lives with her and her two boys Monday through Friday.
+"As a single mom, it is hard to entertain [clients] and take care of the kids," says Lorri Zelman, of Croton-on-Hudson, N.Y.
 "But, with my live-in nanny, I can comfortably go out two nights a week."

 Make sure you compensate financially for special TLC, and show appreciation by treating your caregiver as part of the family.
 A gift from a business trip, sharing bulk produce from Costco or an invitation to a family gathering are often more meaningful than money and help to make extras seem second nature.